top of page

 The battle to ratify this new government was a high-stakes PR blitz known as the Federalist Papers.

-• Alexander Hamilton wrote a staggering 51 of the 85 essays, weaving Smith’s economic logic into the legal arguments.
+• Alexander Hamilton wrote a prolific 51 of the 85 essays, weaving Smith’s economic logic into the legal arguments.

 • James Madison penned 29, focusing on the "checks and balances" to prevent any one faction from seizing power.